-- Identify and provide the specific Standards, Policies, and Procedures that advance academic quality and how it is measured at the institutional or program level. - Provide examples of how the Standards, Policies, and Procedures advance academic quality using quantitative and/or qualitative measures. - Describe the characteristics/attributes of the accrediting organization's view of academic quality including examples of instances where an institution or program does and does not meet its definition of academic quality.
-For programmatic accrediting organizations, the characteristics/attributes should include the knowledge, skills, practices, and habits of mind it expects of graduates.
+- Identify and provide specific Standards, Policies, and Procedures that advance academic quality and how it is measured at the institutional or program level. - Provide examples of how the Standards, Policies, and Procedures advance academic quality using quantitative and/or qualitative measures. - Describe how the data collected through the required quantitative and/or qualitative measures is analyzed and key findings from the analysis. - Describe how the findings are used to advance academic quality. - Describe the characteristics/attributes of the accrediting organization's view of academic quality including examples of instances where an institution or program does and does not meet its definition of academic quality.
+For programmatic accreditors, the characteristics/attributes should include the knowledge, skills, practices, and habits of mind it expects of graduates.